 Now, make this fantastic Fried Cauliflower with Lemon recipe!

-- 2 tablespoons lemon zest, plus lemon wedges for serving
+- 2 tbsp lemon zest plus lemon wedges for serving

-- ½ teaspoon freshly ground black pepper, plus more, to taste
+- 1/2 tsp freshly ground black pepper plus more, to taste

 - 4 eggs

-- 1 tablespoon fresh parsley, chopped, for garnish
+- 1 tbsp fresh parsley chopped, for garnish